maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

 **Conclusion**
 We power the board by connecting pin 27 (`+5V`) to the external host.
 This is fine as long as the external host a "standard" regulated voltage (e.g. 3V3 or 5V).
+It also means that the logic pins, e.g. the incoming `RX` will have the host level.

 ## Display control